misterdeke/tech-committee/README.md

   - Fork the [Tech Committee repo]
   - Copy `0000-template.md` to `text/0000-my-proposal.md` (where "my-proposal"
     is descriptive).
 Don't assign an RFC number yet; this happens shortly.
   - Fill in the RFC.
-This is not just for the current Tech Committee, but for the community, as well as our current and future selves.
+The target audience is not just the current Tech Committee&mdash;
+    it includes the entire INW community as well as our current and future selves.
   - Submit a pull request.
-  - Now that your RFC has an open pull request, use the issue number of the PR to move your file from the `0000-` prefix to that PR number.
+  - Now that your RFC has an open pull request, use the issue number of the PR to rename your copy of the RFC file from the `0000-` prefix to that PR number.
   - Use the Pull Request process to discuss and refine the proposal, and answer any questions that may arise.
   - With the Tech Committee, work to determine whether there are stakeholders